pedropankaj/pedropankaj/README.md

-I'm a Full Stack React and Vue Js Developer.
+I'm a Full Stack React.js and Vue.js Developer.

 ### :mailbox_with_mail: Contact Me on: